wiktormalyska/wiktormalyska/README.md

 <p>

- ✌️ &emsp; Enjoy coding, making pixel art for my projects and learn about technology<br/>
+ ✌️ &emsp; Enjoy coding and discovering new technologies<br/>
  ❤️ &emsp; Love to learn coding and share my experience with others<br/>
  📖 &emsp; Studying IT at UMCS in Lublin<br/>